githubapnic/network-automation-labs/lab12-SProxy/salt_sproxy.md

     role: leaf
 ```

-This is out entire topology.
+This is our entire topology.

 Everything else remains the same as previously.
 The authentication credentials are in the Pillar, as configured for the
 running Proxy Minions.
 As a reminder, they were configured like this: